Constraining intrinsic S-type AGB masses and third dredge-up using pulsation: RESULTS

 Finally, we note that two of the stars were above the luminosities of this model grid: the RSGs V386 Cep (Tc-maybe) and NO Aur (Tc-yes).
 This is consistent with these stars being variable type SRc, and they appear to have initial masses $> 5$\Msun.
 V386 Cep was identified as being intrinsic S-type in \cite{guandalini_infrared_2008} and \cite{chen_infrared_2019}, so this object requires follow up Tc measurements.

-We find that the peak of the mass distribution for the full sample is roughly 1.39 \Msuns from the Gaussian KDE, using the masses after averaging over model metallicity and pulsation mode.
-When isolating the Tc-maybe stars this peak is roughly consistent, but for the Tc-rich stars the peak is at roughly 1.42 \Msun (see Appendix.
+We find that the peak of the mass distribution for the full sample is roughly 1.43 \Msun\ from the Gaussian KDE, using the masses after averaging over model metallicity and pulsation mode.
+When isolating the Tc-maybe stars this peak is roughly consistent, but for the Tc-yes stars the histogram peaks at 1.54 \Msun\ when using the Gaussian KDE.
+However, if we account for the mass uncertainties using the two-piece normal KDE the peak for the Tc-yes stars drops to 1.32 \Msun\ (see Appendix Figure \ref{fig:massest_tcytcm}).